k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/angular-ui-component-install-and-deploy.md

 WantedBy=multi-user.target
 ```

-See entries for *WorkingDirectory* and *ExecStart*. *WorkingDirectory* must point to the folder in the repo containing the python scripts (called "scripts" by default in the repository).
-The project also comes with an exec.sh file in "scripts" which contains the command used to run the flask server, and that is what *ExecStart* points to.
+See entries for *WorkingDirectory* and *ExecStart*. *WorkingDirectory* must point to the folder in the repo containing the python scripts (called "scripts" by default in the repository). *ExecStart* points to a file in the "scripts" folder called named "exec.sh", which contains the command used to run the python script "flask_server.py" (the script we want running as a service).

 Once flask.service is put into "/etc/systemd/system/" and contains the correct directory information, it will have to be enabled then started.